stan-dev/stanc3/README.md

 ## To Get Started

 ### To build, test, and run
-Check out `setup_dev_env.sh` to see how we recommend installing our pre-reqs.
+Check out `docker/setup_dev_env.sh` to see how we recommend installing our pre-reqs.

 To build `stanc.exe`, run `make`.
 The binary will be built in `_build/default`